Skip to content

 And thus stops the finger pointing!

-Optimizing code, especially on systems you might share with others both means that you can get your results faster, but that others can have use of the system in a reasonable time as well.
+Optimizing code, especially on systems you might share with others, means that you can get your results faster, but that others can get to use the system in a reasonable time frame.
 If you are creating large models, optimizing them to be smaller or more efficient also results in entities with profits less than the GDP of a small nation actually being able to train and run inference with your model, increasing the democratization of your work and its reach.
 If its able to run on a consumer grade desktop - even better!

 You are more than welcome to read and do all of it, but no one says you have to do anything.